reactjs/rfcs/text/0000-React.HeadlessComponent.md

 # Summary

 React.HeadlessComponent is a new sibling to React.PureComponent that explicitly doesn't allow `render()` to be implemented.
-Instead it assumes its child is a function and calls it while passing down data (and any other class fields declared on it) as a first argument, and possible its internal `state` and `setState` as a second and third argument.
+Instead it assumes its child is a function and calls it while passing down data as a first argument, and its instance as a second argument (allowing access to class fields, `state` and `setState`).

-Users can also implement a `children()` class method that looks like a `render()` method, but in it you return an object which will then be included in the child function call.
+Users can optionally implement a `children()` class method instead of a `render()` method, and in it you return an object which will then be included in the child function call.
 Returning JSX inside a `children()` class method will throw an error (see errors section below), but the object itself can contain React components (aka "[render components](https://twitter.com/swyx/status/995051406636744706)", a special case of render props).

 This feature might only exist in dev mode, and compile to a regular component in prod.